OCHA-DAP/hdx-python-scraper/doc/main.md

 `should_overwrite_source` is True.

 The second optional `names` parameter allows the specific scrapers for which sources are to be output to be chosen by name.
 The third optional parameter `secondary_runner` allows a second Runner object to be supplied and the sources from the scrapers associated with that Runner object to be included.
 The fourth optional parameter `custom_sources` allows sources that have been obtained for example from a function call to be added directly without any processing or changes to them.
-They should be in the
+They should be in the form: (HXL tag, source date, source, source url).
+The fifth parameter is the `tab` to update and defaults to "sources".
+By default, if the same indicator (HXL hashtag) appears more than once in the list of sources, then the first is used, but there is the sixth parameter `should_overwrite_sources` enables overwriting of sources instead.
-form: (HXL tag, source date, source, source url).
-The last parameter is the `tab` to update and defaults to "sources".
+The last parameter `sources_to_delete` is a list of sources to delete where each source is specified using its HXL hashtag (or a part of the hashtag).

 For more fine-grained control, it is also possible to obtain sources by calling `get_sources` on a Runner object with or without the optional `additional_sources`